leonardcser/code-llm/docs/journal.typ

 This journal serves as documentation for the design decisions, implementation choices, parameter changes, etc.

-*Disclamer:* This is an education project and there will be mistakes.
+*Disclaimer:* This is an education project and there will be mistakes.
 Contributions are welcome!

 = Week 22.09.25